Can we donate online or by credit card?

 How do I find a good/reliable pet store?

 Once you are certain that you know what animal you want, shop around for a supplier.
 Be sure you know exactly where that animal came from and that it has not been taken from the wild.
 Only purchase from those that give you accurate information about the animal you are about to purchase.
-If possible use a reliable local breeder such as Tomahawk Reptiles.
+If possible use a reliable local breeder.

 How do we obtain information on animals that we’re interested in having as a pet?